15 University Graduate CV Examples [& Templates]

 As a recent university graduate, do I need a strong CV?

 Yes.
 A strong university graduate CV will compensate for your lack of experience and highlight your strengths to recruiters.
-Demonstrating your abilities through skills and achievements from relevant roles would make your application convincing.
+Demonstrating your abilities through skills and achievements from relevant roles will make your application convincing.

 Is having a university graduate CV a good idea?